 Stress, Anxiety, and Trauma

 Massage can help fight stress, calm anxiety, and ease trauma.
 One great and simple technique to set the tone for healing is gentle head holding.
 Cradling the back of the head in the hands for a few minutes helps promote grounding and relaxation and starts a session in a calm and reassuring manner.
 Many people find powerful healing with this technique alone.
 After setting the tone with this technique, the therapist can then move into other soothing and grounding bodywork.

 Many people find relief from sinus pain and pressure with massage.
 A combination of a few techniques over the sinuses and related structures can help relieve stuffiness and soothe tension.
 Gliding over the forehead and scalp, pressing through the eyebrows, and working along the sides of the nose and around the cheekbones can get things working.
 Then balancing and soothing with work over the rest of the head and adding aromatherapy and cold packs, can really relieve irritated sinuses.
 Because breathing rocks!

 Whether tension type, cervicogenic, or full-blown migraines, massage can help tame headache pain.
-The massage technique will vary depending on the root cause of the headaches, but they will all focus on the head.
+The massage technique will vary depending on the root cause of the headaches, but they will all focus on the head and neck.
 For some types of headaches, a targeted approach to the musculature and fascia may give the best results.
 For others, the therapist may focus on relaxation.
 Often people who suffer from headaches get tight areas on their scalp or in their face and neck muscles- and massage helps ease those restrictions.
 (PS- June is Migraine and Headache awareness month.)